ashwinhar/mta-open-data-challenge/README.md

 ![multiple_pas](visuals/multiple_pas.png)

-We use the TravelTime API to find the *train time* and *walking time* from Metrpolitan Av to both Flushing Av and Myrtle-Willoughby Avs, and then average the differences.
+We use the TravelTime API to find the *train time* and *walking time* from Metropolitan Av to both Flushing Av and Myrtle-Willoughby Avs, and then average the differences.
 For example:

 | `existing_ada_station`| `planned_ada_station` | `walking_time_sec` | `train_time_sec` | `time_difference` |
 |-----------------------|-----------------------|--------------------|------------------|-------------------|